 Thermal imaging videos

-This collection of videos has been prepared over the period 2014 -2019 with an emphasis on difficult subjects such as bats and owls.
+This collection of videos has been prepared over the period 2014 – present using cameras from Leonardo UK Ltd including Merlin, Horizon and Superhawk.

 Greater Horseshoe Bats in the Thermal Infrared